shakeel786/Get-Similarity/About.md

               using keywords.txt file grabbed skills from resume files

 - step 3 :
-        Next we have to measure the similarity of two skils data__ count the no.of similar words, let us say n then total no.of words, let us say wn then fraction = n/wn
+        Next we have to measure the similarity of two skils data <br>
+        count the no.of similar words, let us say n then total no.of words, let us say wn then fraction = n/wn